Teen Lifeguards Save Man Who Suffered Heart Attack On Dennis Beach

 When lifeguards dragged the 64-year-old New Hampshire man from the shallow water, he was clearly in cardiac arrest.
 Just a few minutes into CPR, the man stopped breathing and had no pulse.

-“Halfway through when he wasn’t breathing, no heartbeat, I was really scared.
+“Halfway through when he wasn’t breathing, no heartbeat.
+I was really scared.
 I thought I was going to watch a man die,” Black said.

 But that didn’t happen, because the teenagers grabbed the portable defibrillator, something they had only used in training.